meshfoundation/m.foundation/content/_index.md

 description: ""
 ---

-We advance self-sustaining, community-owned networks that are accessible, neutral, and resilient.
+We aim to advance self-sustaining, community-owned networks that are accessible, neutral, and resilient.